God of creation, who loves all he has made and all that has evolved,

 Prayer for Creation Care (download)

 Looking for sermon ideas?
 Visit Greening the Lectionary

 Care for Creation through the Church Year

-- A Time for Creation offers liturgies for all times and occasions when there is a focus on creation - in daily prayer, services of the word, school assemblies, eucharistic celebrations and seasonal services to mark the agricultural year.
-Compiled by the Litergial Commisson of the Churh of England.
+A Time for Creation (book) offers liturgies for all times and occasions when there is a focus on creation - in daily prayer, services of the word, school assemblies, eucharistic celebrations and seasonal services to mark the agricultural year.
+Compiled by the Liturgical Commission of the Church of England.

 The season of Lent gives us time to reflect on our relationship with the rest of God’s creation and to lament the damage that humanity has done.
 The Archbishop of Canterbury’s 2020 Lent Book Saying Yes to Life by Ruth Valerio, provides a reflective and challenging exploration into God’s relationship with His creation and our interconnectedness with nature.